Speak Up: Conservation Policy

 -

 Weather changes over the next century will likely include overall drier weather with severe drought conditions, and with frequent intense rain and flooding when precipitation does occur.
-As evidenced in 2021, severe droughts can increase feed costs by up to 50%, causing many ranchers to sell off portions or even the entirety of their herds.
-Furthermore, increased occurrences of heavy rain or snow events and ensuing flooding could cause widespread damage to infrastructure around the state.
+Severe droughts can increase livestock feed costs by up to 50%, pressuring ranchers to sell off portions or even the entirety of their herds.
+And increased occurrences of heavy rain or snow events and ensuing flooding could cause widespread damage to infrastructure around the state.

 -